nehaljwani/team.exiv2.org/book/IMaEA.md

 | 2009&#8209;2012        | Andreas and Robin      | 2017            | Moved to GitHub          | 2020            | I returned for Exiv2 v0.27.3      |
 | 2012&#8209;2015        | Robin and Neils        | 2017            | Dan and Luis Joined      | 2020            | I wrote this book                 |

 The report provides interesting insight.
-Andreas remains the top contributor although I am catching him fast.
-We don't monitor the book or release script maintenance on OpenHub.
-My contributes to that put me well ahead of Andreas.
+Andreas was the top contributor until I overtook him in 2020.
+We don't monitor the book or release scripts on OpenHub.
+My contributes to those parts of the project put me well ahead of Andreas.

 A boss once asked me "Do you know the **80/20** rule?  **80%** of the project is done by **20%** of the people!".
 For sure, this is true in Open Source.